Sumico/ttp/docs/source/TTP_TAGS/Inputs.rst

 Inputs can be used to specify data location and how it should be loaded or filtered.
 Inputs can be attached to groups for parsing, for instance this particular input data should be parsed by this set of groups only.
 That can help to increase the overall performance as only data belonging to particular group will be parsed.

+.. warning:: Order of inputs defined not preserved, i.e. even though input tag with name input2 can come after input1, input2 data might be parsed first, followed by input1 data.
+That is due to the fact that internally ttp uses dictionary to store inputs details and runs sorted function against dictionary items prior to parse it.

 Assuming we have this folders structure to store data that needs to be parsed:

 .. code-block::